devilhyt/ecg-federated-learning-public/README.md

         ```bash
         echo "WANDB_API_KEY=your_wandb_api_key" > .env
         ```
-    - Using the environment variable.
+    - Using environment variable.
         ```bash
         export WANDB_API_KEY=your_wandb_api_key
         ```
-    If you don't want to use wandb (Not Recommended), you can disable it using the following methods:
+    If you prefer not to use Wandb (not recommended), you can disable it:
     - Using .env file.
         ```bash
         echo "WANDB_MODE=disabled" > .env
         ```
-    - Using the environment variable.
+    - Using environment variable.
         ```bash
         export WANDB_MODE=disabled
         ```